godspeedsystems/gs-plugins/README.md

 ## Plugin as Datasource : Example (axios-as-datasource plug-in ):

+#### Data Source :

+Any kind of entity which provides read and write mechanism for data is considered a datasource.
+For example, an API, a SQL or NoSQL datastore which includes RDBMS or mongodb,postgresql, key value stores, document stores etc. The settings for each datasource lies in src/datasources directory.

 1. Inside the `datasources` directory, create a `YAML` file with a specific name.
 In this YAML file, ensure you specify a `type` field, and there must be a corresponding `TypeScript` file in the `types` directory that shares the same name as the `type` you defined.

 2. Look for the `npm package` you wish to integrate with  Godspeed framework.